 The type of wet food I feed my cat

 She has always loved her wet food and eaten every single piece of it.
-But lately she’s been approaching the food, sniffing it, and walking away.
+But lately, she’s been approaching the food, sniffing it, and walking away.
 This is very strange behavior but not unusual.
 Actually, I found a thread in the CatSite forum about this problem.
 I wanted to learn more about why cats do this and why my cat Sophie is doing it.
 Here’s what I discovered:

 Wet food changes once refrigerated, especially the gravy type

-Cats in the wild eat their prey when is still warm so temperature in the food is important.
+Cats in the wild eat their prey when is still warm so the temperature in the food is important.
 This hasn’t changed and that’s why cats don’t like wet food when it’s too cold.
-Not only that, the texture, consistency and aroma of wet food changes when is stored in the refrigerator.
+Not only that, the texture, consistency, and aroma of wet food changes when is stored in the refrigerator.

-I discovered that my cat refuses wet food once its refrigerated but she eats it when the pouch has just been opened.
-Before refrigeration the gravy is a nice tasty liquid with lots of chicken flavor that my cat loves to lick, which entices her to eat the whole meal.
+I discovered that my cat refuses wet food once it’s refrigerated but she eats it when the pouch has just been opened.
+Before refrigeration, the gravy is a nice tasty liquid with lots of chicken flavor that my cat loves to lick, which entices her to eat the whole meal.
 When I get the food out of the refrigerator the gravy becomes thick, not liquid at all.
 Also, the nice aroma of the wet food it seems like it’s gone once refrigerated.
 My cat sniffs the food and she doesn’t seem to find it attractive and simply walks away.

 - Tip #1: Just warm up the wet food for a few seconds until the consistency is not thick and the aroma gets stronger.

 - Tip #2: Once you put the wet food in the bowl, store the rest (pouch or can) in a bowl with cold water.
 If the temperature is too hot, put one ice cube in the water.
-This will keep the wet food fresh without the need of refrigeration so it won’t lose its texture or aroma.
+This will keep the wet food fresh without the need for refrigeration so it won’t lose its texture or aroma.
 As long as the water temperature is below 70 degrees this trick will work.
 This tip applies also for any other type of canned food, such as pates or shredded.

 Too long eating the same food

 Just as humans, cats get bored eating the same food for too long.
 Cats need some change after a long period of time.
-Usually a cat gets bored eating the same food for about a year.
-So if you’ve been feeding your cat the same food over a year and he or she stops eating it, you may want to consider changing the brand or variety.
+Usually, a cat gets bored eating the same food for about a year.
+So if you’ve been feeding your cat the same food for over a year and he or she stops eating it, you may want to consider changing the brand or variety.